cacartag/HouseFinance/ReadMe.md

 - Trulia site extractor of initial page

 ## Working On
 - Trulia page navigator to travel to each page available
+- My flow will do the following:
+  - [X] Retrieve page
+  - [X] Parse pagination
+  - [ ] Use pagination to traverse to each individual result
+  - [ ] Traverse each result and parse
+  - [ ] Store data in file